Effects of site dilution on Compensation in Ising Spin-1/2 trilayered triangular Ferrimagnets with non-equivalent planes: Simulation Protocol

 At every temperature step, the system goes through $10^{5}$ MCS.
 At any temperature step, the last configuration of the system at the just previous temperature acts as the starting configuration.
 For equilibration, we shall discard the first $2\times10^{4}$ MCS.
-From the next $3\times10^{4}$ MCS, we would collect data after every $100$ MCS (to minimise the auto-correlation effect) for relevant physical quantities.
+From the next $8\times10^{4}$ MCS, we would collect data after every $800$ MCS (to minimise the auto-correlation effect) for $100$ \textit{uncorrelated} configurations for relevant physical quantities.
 The temperatures of the systems are measured in the units of $J_{BB}/k_{B}$ .
-Seven distinct values of $J_{AA}/J_{BB}$ and $\left| J_{AB}/J_{BB} \right| $ are considered, from $0.04$ to $1.0$ with an interval of $0.16$.
-For each distinct combination of coupling strengths, the time/ensemble averages of the following quantities are calculated at each of the temperature steps $(T)$, in the following manner for both the configrations $(ABA, AAB)$ identically:\\
+So the temperatures reported in this article are \textit{effectively dimensionless}.
+From now onwards, temperature and dimensionless temperature would be used and understood interchangeably.
+Periodic boundary conditions are used in-plane (i.e. along the x and y axes) and open boundary conditions are used along the vertical (i.e. z axis).
+The in-plane coupling strength of the B-layer, $J_{BB}$ is considered to be the most dominant one and is set to unity (and also the unit of energy scale).
+Other two coupling strengths, namely, $J_{AA}$ and $J_{AB}$ are measured with respect to $J_{BB}$ i.e. seven distinct values of $J_{AA}/J_{BB}$ and $\left| J_{AB}/J_{BB} \right| $ are considered, from $0.04$ to $1.0$ with an interval of $0.16$.
+For each distinct combination of coupling strengths, the time/ensemble averages of the following quantities are calculated at each of the temperature steps $(T)$, in the following manner for both the configurations $(ABA, AAB)$ identically:\\

 \textbf{(1) Sublattice magnetizations} $M_{qi}(T)$ for the individual layers, are identically calculated after equilibration, at the $i$-th MCS, by:

 The sum extends over all sites in each monolayer with $x$ and $y$ being the co-ordinates of a spin on the $q$-th sublayer and runs from $1$ to $L$ ($=100$, in this study).
 Next, the time (equivalently, ensemble) average (in angular braces) is obtained from the $N$ uncorrelated configurations by: